Diphya wesolowskae: Description

 The female is slightly larger, typically 3.17 mm.
-The carapace is dark brown with a yellow-brown broad stripe across the middle.
+Its carapace is dark brown with a yellow-brown broad stripe across the middle.
 It is similar in length to the male but narrower, typically 1.17 mm across.
-The eye field is dark brown rather than black.
-The abdomen is light brown and has a pattern of large black spots and stripes.
-The sides are similar to the male and the underside is a patternless grey.
-The clypeus is also dark brown.
-The chelicerae are a lighter brown than the male.
-The legs are dark brown and brown, and lack the yellow in the male.
-The epigyne has a plate that is longer than it is wide and a receptacle shaped like an elongated oval.
+It has a dark brown rather than black eye field and, although tts clypeus is also dark brown, its chelicerae are a lighter brown than the male.
+Its abdomen is light brown and has a pattern of large black spots and stripes, the sides being similar to the male and the underside a patternless grey.
+Its legs are dark brown and brown, and lack the yellow sections visible on the male.
+Its epigyne, the external visible part of its copulatory organs, has a plate that is longer than it is wide and a receptacle shaped like an elongated oval.
 It has no pockets.

 The species can be distinguished from the more widely distributed Diphya simoni by its pattern-less carapace.
 The shape of the copulatory organs help identify it from other members of the genus.
 Particularly, the length of the protrusions from the male palpal bulb clearly mark out the species against other examples found in South Africa.
 Other features enable the spider to be compared to members of the genus from other countries.
 For example, like other African members of the genus, the species lack the tibial apophysis and copulatory ducts found in American examples.
 The epigyne is most similar to Diphya foordi, differing in having a thicker septal stem.

 Distribution and habitat

 Diphya wesolowskae is endemic to South Africa.
 The holotype was found near Cathedral Peak in KwaZulu-Natal in 2005.
 The spider was also observed in other locations across the province and into Limpopo.
 Examples have been found in the Entabeni and ithala Game Reserves, and Lekgalameetse Provincial Park.
 It is the second most common of its genus in South Africa after Diphya simoni, although restricted to the eastern side of the country.

 Diphya spiders, like other tetragnathids that build webs, prefers to live in areas that are rich with water.
 Diphya wesolowskae thrives in a range of environments, including grassland, plantations and forests.
 The species was collected among grass in the Grassland and Forest Biomes.